 Lastly, remember it’s still OK to enjoy the holiday season.
 Your spouse, parent, sibling or child would want you to celebrate the season with laughter and joy.
 In fact, that may be the very best way to honor their memory.

-Stuhr Funeral Home , a trusted name in funeral service for more than 150 years, understands that times of grieving are difficult – even more so during the holidays.
+Stuhr Funeral Home in South Carolina , a trusted name in funeral service for more than 150 years, understands that times of grieving are difficult – even more so during the holidays.
 Together, they’re dedicated to providing the best and most professional care for their clients during their time of grieving and healing.

 For more information, visit JHenryStuhr.com or call (843) 723-2524.